TimGoll/multiprocessing/README.md

         self.counter += 1
         sleep(0.251)
 ```

+A small note on `super`. `__init__` needs the super notation because it extends the code of the base class.
+The other three methods don't have anything to be overwritten and therefore need no `super`.

 To run your code, you have to create instances of your classes and then start the processes. **Important note:** Always stop processes after you've started them or you get ghost processes running forever in the background.
 ```python